PropertyPixel-Studio/auto-dl-backend/README.md

 **Note**: When a new commit is pushed to the main branch, it will automatically override any manual PR deployment and restore the main branch to production.

+### Network Configuration

+The application is deployed using Docker Compose and connects to an external Docker network named `autodl-network`.
+This allows the application to communicate with other services on the same network.

+The network is automatically created during deployment if it doesn't already exist.

 Deployment triggered on: $(date)